kovidgoyal/calibre/manual/xpath.rst

 used to select arbitrary parts of `HTML <https://en.wikipedia.org/wiki/HTML>`_ documents in calibre.
 XPath is a widely used standard, and googling it will yield a ton of information.
-This tutorial, however, focuses on using XPath for ebook related tasks like finding chapter headings in an unstructured HTML document.
+This tutorial, however, focuses on using XPath for e-book related tasks like finding chapter headings in an unstructured HTML document.

 .. contents:: Contents